harvardschoolofmouse/SpikeStudio/README.md

     >> obj = SpikeSorter;

 - Select all the *.rhd files you wish to load.

-    -- Pro-tip: make sure the files are sorted by time recorded (i.e., filename).
-Otherwise, files won't load in properly -- Pro-tip2: you don't have to load all your files.
-You can also preview just the first few.
+    <i> Pro-tip: make sure the files are sorted by time recorded (i.e., filename).
+Otherwise, files won't load in properly</i>

+    <i> Pro-tip2: you don't have to load all your files.
+You can also preview just the first few.</i>
 - Select the processed SpikeSorter .csv file